dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 Most database providers require some form of connection string to connect to the database.
 Sometimes this connection string contains sensitive information that needs to be protected.
 You may also need to change the connection string as you move your application between environments, such as development, testing, and production.

-## Full .NET Applications
+## .NET Framework Applications

-Full .NET applications, such as WinForms, WPF, Console, and ASP.NET 4, have a tried and tested connection string pattern.
+.NET Framework applications, such as WinForms, WPF, Console, and ASP.NET 4, have a tried and tested connection string pattern.
 The connection string should be added to your applications App.config file (Web.config if you are using ASP.NET).
 If your connection string contains sensitive information, such as username and password, you can protect the contents of the configuration file using [Protected Configuration](https://msdn.microsoft.com/en-us/library/53tyfkaw.aspx).

 <!-- literal_block"language": "csharp", "xml:space": "preserve", "classes  "backrefs  "names  "dupnames  highlight_args}, "ids  "linenos": true -->
 ````xml